-14 Power Distribution
+3 Power Distribution

-15 Reliability PIMs for power distributors fall into three general categories: system 16 reliability, system restoration, and granular reliability metrics.
-The most common system 17 reliability metrics are SAIDI, system average interruption frequency index ("SAIFI"), and customer average interruption duration index ("CAIDI").
-SAIDI and SAIFI measure the reliability 18 19 of all customers while CAIDI measures the duration of outages for all customers that have an 20 outage.
-All of these metrics are based on the number and duration of "sustained interruptions," 21 which are defined as an interruption longer than the minimum amount of time determined by individual regulators, often 1 or 5 minutes.32 In order to better assess a company's reliability 22 23 performance, regulators have often allowed utilities to exclude major event days, which are supposed to be relatively rare and are in large measure outside of the utility's control.
-Some 24
+4 Reliability PIMs for power distributors fall into three general categories: system reliability, system restoration, and granular reliability metrics.
+The most common system 5 6 reliability metrics are SAIDI, system average interruption frequency index ("SAIFI"), and 7 customer average interruption duration index ("CAIDI").
+SAIDI and SAIFI measure the reliability 8 of all customers while CAIDI measures the duration of outages for all customers that have an 9 outage.
+All of these metrics are based on the number and duration of "sustained interruptions," which are defined as an interruption longer than the minimum amount of time determined by 10 individual regulators, often 1 or 5 minutes.
+In order to better assess a company's reliability 11 12 performance, regulators have often allowed utilities to exclude major event days, which are 13 supposed to be relatively rare and are in large measure outside of the utility's control.
+Some 14 regulators also allow utilities to exclude outages from a variety of causes, including planned 15 outages.
+Performance on these reliability metrics is often subjected to awards or penalties if specific targets are not met.
+16 17 Because regulators have allowed different exclusions for system reliability PIMs, 18 comparisons between utilities have historically been difficult to make and assessing their 19 performance on these metrics typically relied on comparisons between a utility's performance 20 in the current year to its own historical performance, with good performance defined as 21 maintaining or improving upon past reliability performance.
+In the past decade, the Institute of